cklb/pymoskito/docs/tutorial/new_controller.rst

     :end-before: #register
     :lineno-match:

-Do not forget to link your controller to the toolbox at the bottom of your code:
+Do not forget to register your controller to the toolbox at the bottom of your code:

 .. literalinclude:: minimalSystem/controller.py